chen-qr/chen-qr/README.md

 ### About

-👋 My name is Alex, and I'm currently seeking employment in the Crypto and FinTech industries in Hong Kong.
+👋 My name is Alex, and I'm currently seeking employment in the FinTech industry in Hong Kong.

 | Site      | Link |
 | ----------- | ----------- |